 Like most Northerners, we proudly wear fur.

-Confident in a rich trapping heritage and the practicality of fur for warmth, I created Aurora Heat.
+Confident in a rich trapping heritage and the practicality of fur for warmth, I created Aurora Heat in 2015.
 It has become my passion to offer ways for you to make a difference.
 I dream of a world where humans are thoughtful about meeting basic needs, using natural and reusable products.
 A world where natural fur is the first choice for warmth, replacing single-use products, fast-fashion, and synthetic/petroleum based materials.